Engine fan in my car stays on after I turn off the ignition: (Must Read)

 2. Leaking coolant

-Another reason why your engine fan might be running for an extended period is due to leaking coolant.
+Another reason why your engine fan might be running for long is due to leaking coolant.
 If there is a hole or crack in the radiator, it will cause the coolant to leak out.
 This then means that there will not be enough coolant to cool the engine and thus the engine fan will have to run for a longer time.

 A leaking coolant might be caused by a variety of factors but is not limited to, a hole in the radiator, a loose hose, or a faulty thermostat.
 In case you notice any leaking coolant, it is important that you take your car to a professional as soon as possible to have it fixed.